-Biscotti is a twice baked Italian biscuit containing a ton of almonds in every slice.
+Biscotti is a twice-baked Italian biscuit containing a ton of almonds in every slice.
 The biscuits are incredibly crunchy and are eaten similarly to a rusk.
 Dipping the biscotti into a hot drink of sorts is how the Italians do it.

 Cannoli’s originated on the island of Sicily.
-They were traditionally baked once annually for the Carnival celebration, but have since spiraled into a globally loved dessert all the way from Europe to the far west.
+They were traditionally baked once annually for the Carnival celebration, but have since spiralled into a globally loved dessert all the way from Europe to the far west.

-This Italian cake gets it’s hard-to-say name from its flakiness.
+This Italian cake gets its hard-to-say name from its flakiness.
 Sbrisolona means “crumbly”, and that exactly what this nutty dessert does at every bite.

-Traditionally made with hazelnuts, lard and corn flour, sbrisolona is served during Italian celebrations or at the end of a hearty feast.
+Traditionally made with hazelnuts, lard and cornflour, sbrisolona is served during Italian celebrations or at the end of a hearty feast.
 More and more people are opting to bake their sbrisolona with almonds instead of hazelnuts, which completely changes the experience (in a good way, of course).

 8. Panna Cotta

 Panna cotta is a dessert found widely enjoyed around the world.
-It can be made in many different shapes and many different flavors, usually making use of a single fruit as the main component.
+It can be made in many different shapes and many different flavours, usually making use of a single fruit as the main component.

 Panna cotta is a cream that is thickened with gelatin and set in a ramequin until it is able to hold its dome-like shape.
-Fruity panna cotta is always a crowd pleaser, but traditional Italian cooking usually sticks to coffee and/or vanilla.
+Fruity panna cotta is always a crowd-pleaser, but traditional Italian cooking usually sticks to coffee and/or vanilla.

 Panettone is another dish that you’ve likely eaten many a time even without having visited Italy.

-It originated in Milan, and was created as a type of sweet bread intended for consumption around Christmas and New Years.
+It originated in Milan and was created as a type of sweet bread intended for consumption around Christmas and New Years.
 Italians consider it a bread, but most would identify it as a thick, fruity cake.